Yobo and Odemwingie back in Nigeria squad

 Keshi said the final 23-man list will be announced on June 2.

-Nigeria are expected to play a friendly against Scotland later this month before traveling to the United States to complete their final preparations for the June 12-July 13 tournament.
+Nigeria are expected to play a friendly against Scotland later this month before travelling to the United States to complete their final preparations for the June 12-July 13 tournament.

 Nigeria will play Argentina, Bosnia and Iran in Group F during the World Cup.